-The existing structure will be used as a work place and the finished design shall take account of the relevant requirements of the Workplace (Health, Safety and Welfare) Regulations 1992.
+The existing structure will continue to be used as a residence and the finished design shall comply with relevant health and safety regulations.

+An asbestos survey was carried out in 2005, a copy of which is included with the Pre-Construction Information.
+The survey shows the presence of no asbestos within the structure, however there is the potential for asbestos being present in the existing buildings.
 If found the Principal Contractor must ensure that all works with regard the removal of asbestos are carried out in full accordance with the asbestos regulations.